+U.S. troops deployed to Europe must stay there as DoD enacts travel freeze amid coronavirus fears

-DoD bans travel to Europe for 60 days because of the coronavirus
+All U.S. military travel to and from Europe will be suspended for two months because of concern from the fast-spreading coronavirus.

-All military travel to Europe will be suspended for two months because of concern from the fast-spreading coronavirus.
-Both official and non-official travel is covered in the 60-day freeze by military members, civilian employees of the Department of Defense and family members.
+The Pentagon said Thursday that while exceptions may be granted on a case-by-case basis, all official and non-official travel will be halted by a 60-day freeze on by American military personnel, civilian employees of the Defense Department and family members.

 The temporary restrictions are set to begin Friday, Secretary of Defense Mark T. Esper told reporters at the Pentagon.

-“For those in uniform, it also covers personal leave,” Mr. Esper said Thursday during a briefing.
+“For those in uniform, it also covers personal leave,” Mr. Esper said Thursday during a briefing, indicating that the freeze means Europe-based American personnel will not be able to return to the United States for the coming 60 days, unless they are granted a special exception.

+The freeze will be in place for travel to and from countries deemed as having “Level III” coronavirus risk by U.S. health authorities.

-Level III countries — as determined by the Centers for Disease Control and Prevention — include Germany, Italy, Belgium and Greece, all countries with U.S. military forces stationed there.
+As determined by the Centers for Disease Control and Prevention, those nations currently include Germany, Italy, Belgium and Greece and others.

-Mr. Esper said the U.S. military also is temporarily restricting the travel of family members to Japan, designed by CDC as a Level II country.
-Also, the Department of Defense is postponing the hiring of non-essential civilian employees to Level II and Level III areas.
+Mr. Esper said the U.S. military also is temporarily restricting the travel of family members to Japan, which has been designated by CDC as a Level II country.

+The Pentagon is also postponing the hiring of non-essential civilian employees in Level II and Level III areas.

-Combatant commanders and service secretaries are authorized to grant exceptions to the suspension on a case-by-case basis, officials said.
+Defense officials explained that combatant commanders and service secretaries will be authorized to grant exceptions to the travel freeze on a case-by-case basis.

-“The (Defense) Department remains committed to doing our part in the administration’s comprehensive fight against the coronavirus,” Mr. Esper said.
+“The [Defense] Department remains committed to doing our part in the administration’s comprehensive fight against the coronavirus,” Mr. Esper said.

 The Pentagon also is considering temporarily restricting military transfers within the continental United States, officials said.